palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 2. Connect the second earclip electrode to the bottom SRB pin
 3. Connect the female terminations of the three flat snap electrodes to bottom pins 1-3 (labeled N1P, N2P, and N3P)
 4. Connect the female terminations of the five spikey electrodes to bottom pins 4-8 (labeled N4P through N8P)
+5. Place the velcro headband between the clip end of a colored cable and a spikey electrode, making sure to align with the hole in the headband, then snap the spikey electrode into the clip
+6. Place the velcro headband between the flap snap electrode and the snap end of a colored cable, making sure to align with the hole in the headband, then snap the electrode into place.

 Note, the order of electrodes on pins 1-8 can be left to user preference.